 When a flight is oversold, certain customers cannot acquire a seat assignment at the time of check-in and sometimes they are denied boarding.
 To clear security, they will be given what is known as a priority verification card in airline lingo.

 Is it legal to bump passengers due to overbooking?

 The DOT considers overselling and overbooking a flight legal under involuntary compensation rules to protect carriers from revenue loss and optimize passenger load factors per kilometer flown.
 When an airplane flies empty seats, carriers suffer revenue losses and increased pollution with an increase in the number of flights.

 The carriers have determined that it is in their economic interest to take a chance to provide adequate compensation payment of a few hundred bucks in exchange for improving the load factors on their flights.

 Only a certain number of seats are overbooked or oversold by airline flight planning departments; if any customers are bumped, they will receive compensation.
 Notably, individuals who have paid reservations but not seats have a greater priority on the list than those who have made voluntary modifications.

 How do airlines calculate overbooking?

-Many airlines oversell flights based on prior flights on the same route and timings, carriers determine the appropriate number of seats to be overbooked.
+Many airlines oversell flights based on prior flights on that airline’s regular schedule on the same route and timings, carriers determine the appropriate number of seats to be overbooked.
 The Binomial Function is one method for determining overbooked flights.